djchie/uci-course-api/README.md

 # UCI Courses API
-- The API server is deployed on Heroku at <insert api website here>
+- The API server is deployed on Heroku at `uci-course-api.heroku.com`

 ## Introduction
 Welcome!
 I originally built this as an internal tool to build a UCI app that relies on course times and location.
 While building this out, I thought why not just go ahead and build an API for all of you ambitious UCI developers so that you guys can create amazing apps as well!